Sarah Wade

 Administrative Posts

-Postgraduate Research Director, School of Art, Media and American Studies: January 2023 - present
+Postgraduate Research Director, School of Art, Media and American Studies/School of History and Art History: 2023 - 2026

 Teaching Interests

-Sarah teaches modules on the BA Art History with Gallery & Museum Studies and MA Cultural Heritage and Museum Studies.
+Sarah teaches on the BA History of Art with Gallery & Museum Studies and MA Cultural Heritage and Museum Studies.
+She also lectures widely on art, exhibitions and the environment and is interested in ecopedagogy as an approach to teaching and learning.

 Expertise related to UN Sustainable Development Goals